 There are two application deadlines per year - March 15 for Fall workshops and October 15 for Spring/Summer workshops.

-Traveling workshops take place during the academic year, at the mutual convenience of your department and our leaders.
-Applicants will be selected on the basis of potential impact on the department and the match between department needs as articulated in the application and our programs strengths.
-We will give preference to applicants with a high level of commitment, as indicated by the percentage of the department that will be involved, and the length of workshop requested.
+Traveling workshops take place during the academic year, at the mutual convenience of your department, program, or group, and our leaders.
+Applicants will be selected on the basis of potential impact on the department, program, or group and the match between department, program, or group needs as articulated in the application and our program's strengths.
+We will give preference to applicants with a high level of commitment, as indicated by the percentage of the department that will be involved or number of committed participants, and the length of workshop requested.

 - Reserve a meeting space with robust internet access.

-- Provide us with information about your department and its programs.
+- Provide us with information about your department, program, the group.

 - Prepare in advance for workshop discussions via readings, writings, discussion or other activities developed by workshop leaders.

 - Develop an action plan at the workshop, implement it, and report the outcomes to us.